flhofer/dell_TB16_firmware/README.md

 ### Alternate NVMs (untested)

 While searching for better bins, I stumbled upon some hidden images in one of the flashing tools that should not include the TB3 security code.
 This means that if you successfully flash the dock, you can communicate downstream with legacy devices that don't support this function.
 A TB3-to-TB2 adapter is one such device.
 Apple Macs have special firmware to make those work; PCs need a special NVM.
-Unfortunately, you can not flash these firmware files with a TB security-enabled device.
+Unfortunately, you cannot flash these firmware files with a TB security-enabled device.
 If you do, the flashing starts but returns an error after a minute.
 Please report back if you manage to flash the firmware.

 System | version | file | fixes? |
 --- | --- | --- | ---